Northeast Forest Fire Update - September 13

-The forest fire hazard is predominantly low across the region, with the exception of an area along the western shore of James Bay, as well as the southeasternmost portion of the region, which are both showing a moderate hazard.
+The forest fire hazard is predominantly low across the region, with the exception of the Far North and the southeastern portion of the region, which are both showing a moderate hazard, as well as areas to the east of Mattawa along the Quebec border which are showing a high hazard.

 Help prevent forest fires